fommil/netlib-java/README.md

 netlib-java
 ===========

+**If you require support or wish to ensure the continuation of this library, you must get your company to respond to the [Call For Funding](https://github.com/fommil/netlib-java/wiki/CallForFunding).
+I do not have the inclination to provide gratis assistance.**

 `netlib-java` is a wrapper for low-level [BLAS](http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), [LAPACK](http://en.wikipedia.org/wiki/LAPACK) and [ARPACK](http://en.wikipedia.org/wiki/ARPACK) that performs **as fast as the C / Fortran interfaces** with a pure JVM fallback. `netlib-java` is included with recent versions of [Apache Spark](https://spark.apache.org/).